asungur/LS_Frontend/js210/study_notes.md

 ```
 There are two benefits of using a comma after the first property:
 * Allows us to reposition properties freely without worrying about adding commas before/after rearragenment.
-* Adding a new property shows additional line of changes in `git diff`.
+* Adding a new property does not show additional line as changed in `git diff`.

 With ES6 writing methods calls are simplified.
 This practical way is called **compact method synthax**.
 ```javascript